ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    Where `/v/` and `amp_js_v=0.1` add the messaging scripts to the AMP page.

 #### Other AMP Caches
-If the AMP Viewer uses an AMP cache other than the Google AMP Cache, refer to the Cache provider’s documentation for required settings.
+If the Viewer uses an AMP cache other than the Google AMP Cache, refer to the Cache provider’s documentation for required settings.

 #### AMP Cache Providers
 AMP Cache providers must include the [amp-viewer-integration](https://github.com/ampproject/amphtml/tree/master/extensions/amp-viewer-integration) component in the cached AMP documents like this: